Private tuition aid bill on way Reynolds’ desk

 Several Democrats raised the contention that private schools are allowed to turn away or drop from enrollment children with special needs, learning disabilities or behavioral issues.
 Public schools are required by law to create individualized education plans for students with special needs, but private schools do not have the same requirements.

-Rep. Heather Matson, a Democrat from Ankeny, said a student in her district with autism, named Brandon, would likely not be accepted at a private school.
+Rep. Heather Matson, D-Ankeny, said a student in her district with autism, named Brandon, would likely not be accepted at a private school.

 “There is no choice for him because no private school will accept him because of his disabilities,” she said.
 “But Brandon is accepted and has teachers and staff who work hard for him in the Ankeny Community School District.”

-Rep. Skyler Wheeler, a Republican from Hull who chairs the House education committee, said the plan allows parents who do not have the financial means to choose a school that’s best for their children.
+Rep. Skyler Wheeler, R-Hull who chairs the House education committee, said the plan allowed parents who did not have the financial means to choose a school that’s best for their children.

 “This is about students; it’s not about systems,” he said.
 “Tonight, in a historic fashion, the state of Iowa is going to uphold and uplift every family in the state.”